StarPlayrX/bigmac/README.md

 Updated for Big SIr Developer Beta 9 [ Full Install ]

-If installing from beta 9 you may need to setup the $SUDO_USER

-export SUDO_USER=$(whoami)

-or

-export SUDO_USER=short_user_name

 Introducing Big Mac 🍔 Burgers and Fries 🍟 For Mac Pro (Early 2008)

 🍔 This SPX Big Mac PatchToolX may also for work for Mac Pro 2009, 2010 and 2012.
-I will be getting one in within a week so 2009 - 2012  Mac Pros will be officially supported.

 Turn your Mac Pro into a Big Mac and run Big Sur on unsupported Apple branded hardware